 If those options don’t appeal to you, you could instead reduce your income by the amount of your loan payment and still get by just fine.
 You could take a lower paying job you would enjoy more or you could retire early and live off of your investments.

 Another commonly cited benefit of prepaying your loan is forced savings.
-The goal of paying off your mortgage early can help make you motivated enough to send in extra payments.
+The goal of paying off your loan early can help make you motivated enough to send in extra payments.
 For many people, it’s a question whether they pay off mortgage early or invest their funds instead.
 However, investing isn’t as exciting as having a paid off house for many people.
 If that sounds like you, you might keep more of your money by prepaying your mortgage.